Using the eRockets Prusa i3 MK3 printer

 Book: Parametric Modeling with SOLIDWORKS 2018, 1st Edition by Paul Shilling and Randy Shih (available on Amazon)

 OpenSCAD: OpenSCAD is freely available software that is “old school.”
 You write code to create the 3D object.
-The code can be parameterized so that you can scale the object through a parameter pane.
+Parameterizing the code allows you to scale the object through a parameter pane.
 The Rocketry Forum has many OpenSCAD generators for various rocket parts and accessories.

-It is strongly recommended that as you start learning 3D printing that you use the slicer software recommended by the manufacturer.
+The best approach to learning how to use slicer software involves learning the software recommended by the manufacturer.
 Prusa3D.com has Prusa i3 MK3 drivers and software.
 Their current version (2.2.2) includes a customized version of the open source Slic3r software (currently version 1.41.2).
 You’ll probably find just using the Slic3r software easier to start with then their Prusa Control software.

 Slic3r software (i3 MK3 software): Prusa Drivers and Apps